ajgiuliani/MSj.jl/README.md

 | activationMethod  | Activation method used in MS/MS acquisitions          | String          |
 | collisionEnergy   | Collision energy used in MS/MS acquisitions           | Float64         |

-The spectra contained in the mzXML file are loaded in an array of MSscan.
+The spectra contained in the mzXML files are loaded in an array of MSscan.

 ### Chromatograms
 Chromatograms may be obtained from a file or from an array of MSscans and return an array for both retention time and ion current